-If you're a beginner guitarist or on a tight budget, you've never had it so good: cheap electric guitars are better designed and made than ever.
+If you're after a beginner guitar, or you're on a tight budget, you've never had it so good: cheap electric guitars are better designed and better made than ever.

 Constantly rising standards and production innovations have seen the big brands' Korea- and China-based factories turning out stunning models for the money.